The Core Aquatic and Terrestrial Ecosystems Courses

 Electives

 In addition to the Core Courses, SES students take one three credit elective which meets twice a week.
 The elective is intended to deepen understanding in a specific sub-discipline of ecosystems science.
-Choose from Mathematical Modeling or Microbial Methods.
+Choose from Mathematical Modeling, Microbial Methods, or Methods and Concepts in Oceanography.

 Ecology is a relatively young science that grew from the largely descriptive discipline of Natural History.
 As the science has matured, it has begun to develop a firm quantitative foundation.
 For the most part, this foundation has been statistical (Regression, Correlation, Analysis of Variance, Ordination).
 The purpose of this course is to introduce the students to the other component of this quantitative foundation, dynamic simulation modeling of ecological processes.